AllenSWDB/allenswdb.github.io/databook/visual-coding-np/vcnp.md

 ## Data processing

-See the section on {doc}`../background/Neuropixels-electrophysiology`.
+See the section on [Neuropixels data processing](neuropixels-data-processing).

 ## Visual stimulus sets